NatLabRockies/LabProcessTracker/README.md

 ## For Developers

-If you want to install and run the repository directly (for development or customization), you can install it using pip:
+Install the package locally with pip:

 ```bash
 pip install .